remarkablemark/remarkablemark.github.io/_posts/2021/2021-03-08-silence-does-not-convey-assent.md

 layout: post
 title: Silence does not convey assent
 date: 2021-03-08 20:16:32
-excerpt: Why silence does not convey assent.
+excerpt: Why silence does not convey assent and how to address the communication problem.
 categories: communication management psychology
 ---